Harrison Bader Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.
+- The Mariners pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Mariners' 3.90 team ERA ranks 10th among all league pitching staffs.

-- Mariners pitchers combine to give up 67 home runs (0.9 per game), the fewest in the league.
+- Mariners pitchers combine to give up 70 home runs (one per game), the least in the league.

-- Castillo makes the start for the Mariners, his 15th of the season.
-He is 4-5 with a 2.73 ERA and 98 strikeouts in 82 1/3 innings pitched.
+- Woo (0-1 with a 7.30 ERA and 20 strikeouts in 12 1/3 innings pitched) gets the start for the Mariners, his fourth of the season.

-- In his last time out on Thursday, the righty went 5 2/3 innings against the Miami Marlins, giving up two earned runs while surrendering two hits.
+- His most recent appearance was on Saturday against the Chicago White Sox, when the right-hander threw 5 2/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.